Canopy vs Roof Hail Netting System: Which System Should You Choose?

 In commercial orchards and vineyards, the two dominant installation types are Flat (Canopy) and Pitched/Tent (Roof) systems.

-As a manufacturer with 30 years of experience in orchard protection solutions, EyouAgro explains how each system works, its advantages, and how to make the correct choice based on your crop and climate.
+As a manufacturer with 28 years of experience (since 1996) in orchard protection, EyouAgro explains how each system works, where each one fails, and how to make the correct choice for your crop and climate.

 • It determines the safety of your orchard under strong winds.